DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

 ## Known issues

+- DeathLink
-- DeathLink currently only reliably works one-way.
-The player can trigger DeathLink by dying quite reliably, but can only be killed by DeathLink some of the time/on certain vehicles.
+  - receiving Deathlink only works some of the time/on certain vehicles
-- DeathLink for killing vehicles just takes health down to ~0 (likely due to floating point stuff)
+  - receiving Deathlink just takes health down to ~0 (likely due to floating point stuff) (have not confirmed this is still a bug)
-- Restarting the game client results in all permanent patches being received again
-- Energylink stops adding energy after a certain point for picking up patches (even below the max patch limit)
-- Energylink is occasionally flaky with adding multiple items at once (via `amount` argument)
+- EnergyLink
+  - gives energy from patches received from /energylink_spend
+  - gives energy for permanent patches when transitioning into City Trial
+- Items
-- Players can not receive items on the following stages due to stage ID conflicts:
+  - Players cannot receive items on the following stages due to stage ID conflicts:
     - Stadium: DESTRUCTION DERBY 4
     - Stadium: DESTRUCTION DERBY 5
     - Stadium: SINGLE RACE 1
     - FANTASY MEADOWS
   - Top Ride currently does not support items until a memory address is found that reflects whether we're in game in top ride or not
+  - Restarting the game client results in all permanent patches being received again
   - Patch items for City Trial are not guaranteed to work depending on what vehicle you are on.
 They always work on compact star.
-- 100 checklist blocks goal will misidentify itself as hydra + dragoon goal.
-Possibly others as well.
-This could also result in a game complete not being sent.
+    - because of this, Energylink stops adding energy after a certain point for picking up patches (even below the max patch limit)
+  - starting inventory that is not permanent patches gets ignored

 Feel free to report any other issues or suggest improvements in the "Kirby Air Ride" discussion thread in the "future-game-design" channel in the Archipelago Discord server [(Link)](https://discord.com/channels/731205301247803413/1291501105389502554) or in the issues [here](https://github.com/DeDeDeK/KARchipelago/issues).